viamrobotics/docs/docs/services/slam.md

 All three are explained in the following using ORB-SLAM3 as the application example.

-## The SLAM library binary
+## The SLAM Library Binary

 A binary that is running the custom SLAM library is required and is assumed to be stored in `/usr/local/bin`.
 Its location in the case of ORB-SLAM3 is defined <a href="https://github.com/viamrobotics/rdk/blob/7d15c61d59ee1f4948d116d605f4f23a199d2fb1/services/slam/slamlibraries.go#L48" target="_blank">here</a>.

 You can download and install the ORB-SLAM3 binaries as follows: